pcafrica/advanced_programming_2023-2024/lectures/12/12-py_scicomp.md

 # Introduction to Matplotlib and Seaborn

-Data visualization is a crucial aspect of data analysis, and Python offers powerful libraries for creating stunning visualizations.
-Two popular libraries for creating static, interactive, and aesthetically pleasing visualizations are Matplotlib and Seaborn.
-In this tutorial, we will explore the basics of Matplotlib and Seaborn and demonstrate how to create various types of plots.
+Data visualization plays a vital role in data analysis, enabling the effective communication of complex information.
+Matplotlib and Seaborn are two widely-used Python libraries for data visualization.
+Matplotlib offers a wide range of plotting tools, while Seaborn provides a high-level interface for drawing attractive statistical graphics.

 ---